racedisparityaudit/style-guide/measure-page.md

 ### Contact – Person primarily responsible for source

-Give details for the person responsible for the data source.
+Give details (name, email and phone number) for the person responsible for the data source.
 This information is not visible to users.

+## Secondary source

+If there’s a secondary source, complete the secondary source section in the same way that you completed the primary source details.

+> For example, see [Access to NHS dental services](https://www.ethnicity-facts-figures.service.gov.uk/health/access-to-treatment/access-to-nhs-dental-services/latest#data-source-details), the data for which is published on the NHS Outcomes Framework (primary source), but derived from the GP Patient Survey (secondary source).

 ## Commentary